 \section{Data Representation}

-In order to ensure a correct processing of the input data by 3DOD models, it must be available in a suitable representation.
-Due to the different data formats, 3DOD data representation can be generally classified into 2D and 3D representations.
-Beyond that, we assign 2.5 representations to either 2D if they come in an image format, regardless of the number of channels, or 3D if the data gets described in a spatial structure.
+To ensure a correct processing of the input data by 3DOD models, it must be available in a suitable representation.
+Due to the different data formats, 3DOD data representations can be generally classified into 2D and 3D representations.
+Beyond that, we assign 2.5 representations to either 2D if they come in an image format (regardless of the number of channels), or 3D if the data gets described in a spatial structure.
 2D representations generally cover (i)~\textit{monocular representations} (Section~\ref{section:Data Representation_Monocular}) and (ii)~\textit{RGB-D front views} (Section~\ref{section:Data Representation_RGB-d}).
-3D representations, on the other hand, cover (iii)~\textit{grid cells} (Section~\ref{section:Data Representation_Gridcells}) and (iv)~\textit{pointwise representations} (Section~\ref{section:Data Representation_Point-Based}).
+3D representations cover (iii)~\textit{grid cells} (Section~\ref{section:Data Representation_Gridcells}) and (iv)~\textit{point-wise representations} (Section~\ref{section:Data Representation_Point-Based}).